bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 Paragraph after…
 ```

-We surround our image element with empty lines and it’s a Markdown block element and gets treated as a figure.
+By surrounding an image element with empty lines it becomes a Markdown block element and gets treated as a figure.

 #### Embedded {.clear}